 Appointments available in Broughty Ferry, Dundee

 Psychosexual Therapy (or ‘sex therapy’) is a unique and effective form of psychotherapy which focuses on helping people to gain insight and to overcome sexual and relationship problems.
 Psychosexual Therapy can help adults of all ages, whether heterosexual, bisexual, lesbian or gay; single people and couples who are married, cohabiting or living separately.
 The great thing about psychosexual therapy today is its evidence base.
 Research has shown it to be highly effective at alleviating sexual difficulties.
-I have been working specifically with sexual difficulties as a psychosexual therapist since 2005.
+Dr Baradhi has been working specifically with sexual difficulties as a psychosexual therapist since 2005 and is an Accredited Member of the College of Sexual & Relationship Therapists (COSRT) https://www.cosrt.org.uk

 What does psychosexual therapy involve?